szagoruyko/loadcaffe/README.md

 | [Network-in-Network Imagenet](https://gist.github.com/mavenlin/d802a5849de39225bcc6) | - | - | - |
 | [Network-in-Network CIFAR-10](https://gist.github.com/mavenlin/e56253735ef32c3c296d) | - | - | - |

-For nets without local response normalization nn, cunn and cudnn can be used, however for max-pooling will be used ccn2.
+For nets without local response normalization cudnn can be used.

 Rights to caffe.proto belong to the University of California.